themespell/ts-team-member/README.txt

 🔥 **Universal Compatibility:** TS Team Member is designed to work seamlessly with **all popular WordPress themes and plugins**.
 Whether you are using a page builder like Elementor, Divi, or a custom theme, you can trust TS Team Member to integrate smoothly without conflicts.
 It is the perfect addition to any WordPress website.

-**🔥 Built for Speed:** Built with performance in mind, TS Team Member is **lightweight and fast**.
+**🔥 Performance-optimized:** Built with performance in mind, TS Team Member is **lightweight and fast**.
 It won’t slow down your website, ensuring a smooth experience for both you and your visitors.
 Your team profiles will load quickly, even on slower connections, keeping your audience engaged.

 🔥 **SEO-Ready Profiles:** Our TS Team Member is **SEO-optimized** to help your team page rank higher in search engine results.
 Each team member profile is structured for maximum visibility, ensuring that your team showcases are search-engine friendly.
 This feature helps you attract more visitors and grow your online presence.

-🔥 **Free & Beginner-Friendly:** TS Team Member is **100% free** and designed for users of all skill levels.
+🔥 **Free & Beginner-Friendly:** TS Team Member is **Free** and designed for users of all skill levels.
 With its intuitive interface and **90% powerful features in the free version**, you can create professional team profiles without any coding knowledge.
 It’s the perfect tool for beginners and experts alike.

 🔥**Responsive & Mobile-Friendly:** Your team profiles will look stunning on any device.
 The TS Team Member is fully responsive and mobile-friendly, ensuring a seamless experience for visitors on **desktops**, **tablets**, and **smartphones**.
 No matter how your audience accesses your site, your team showcase will always look perfect.